muhsin-k/todo-list/README.md

 </h1>

-<h4 align="center">TodoList is web application built to for storing to do items</h4>
+<h4 align="center">TodoList is a web application built to for storing to do items</h4>

 <div align="center">